Issue Triage Guidelines

 If an Issue Has No Activity After 90 Days

 When an issue goes 90 days without activity, the k8s-triage-robot adds the

 lifecycle/stale label to that issue.
 You can block the bot by applying the

 /lifecycle frozen label preemptively, or remove the label with the

 /remove-lifecycle stale command.
 The k8s-triage-robot adds comments in the issue that include additional details.
 If you take neither step, the issue will eventually be auto-closed.

 User Support Response: Example

 If you see support questions on email@example.com or issues asking for support, try to redirect them to Discuss.
-Example response:
+Here is an example response: